Menu

 Former Poet Laureate of Belfast, Maine, and 2024 nominee for the Poet Laureateship of Vermont, poet, bass clarinetist, and composer Toussaint St. Negritude conjures whole liberations in full tempo.
 US Poet Laureate Gwendolyn Brooks described his work as “full of sweet sounds and surprises.”
 Originally from San Francisco, Toussaint has lived and broadly thrived across the African Diaspora, from the sacred mountains of Haiti, to the Coltrane District of North Philadelphia.
 He, along with bassist Gahlord Dewald, is the leader of the band Jaguar Stereo!, a free-form ensemble of his own poetry and improvisational jazz, and his works have been widely published and recorded for over 40 years.
 On an alpine sanctuary facing east, Toussaint St. Negritude continues to thrive in the farthest elevations of Vermont’s Northeast Kingdom.

-Emily C. Billado’s entire personality is based on her love of three things: art, warm beverages, and Vermont.
+Emily’s entire personality is based on her love of three things: art, warm beverages, and Vermont.
 Born and raised in Castleton, she left for the big city (Washington D.C.) for 5 years, but she eventually had to follow the call of New England’s mountains and relocated closer to home in Western Massachusetts.
 With a background in musical theatre, costume design, and art history, she loves to take an interdisciplinary approach to art and loves the challenge of a new medium.
-By day, she works as the project manager and marketing coordinator for a Vermont-based skincare company.
+By day, she works in marketing for a Vermont-based skincare company.
 But when she isn’t working, she can be found exploring museums, taking deep breaths of fresh air, making music, making herself laugh, sewing, researching niche historical topics, and generally frolicking.
 She was first introduced to the magic of GIA as a student in 2011 and always considers it the highlight of her year to spend time learning from and being inspired by our amazing young artists.

 Manda recently graduated from Lewis & Clark Law School in Portland, Oregon, where she specialized in environmental and animal law.
 Before that, she received a degree in environmental anthropology from Binghamton University.
 Currently, she works as a staff attorney for a non-profit that represents low and moderate-income Brooklyn residents in housing court and works to preserve affordable housing.
 Outside of work, she loves to read, do yoga, go on long walks, play board games, craft, bake, and crochet.
 She has recently ventured into crocheting clothing…with varying results.
 GIA is one of her favorite places in the world, and she cannot wait to return.